pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 ### Example: AWS S3 Bucket

 Previously when importing an S3 bucket, we would set the default values for properties like `acl` and `forceDestroy`.
 The new behavior will not include properties with default values in the generated code, keeping your code more inline with how you'd write it yourself.
-Artisanal codegen for the artisinal cloud engineer.
+Artisanal codegen for the artisanal cloud engineer.

 #### Code Comparison